Mercedes-Benz Oil Level Sensor Problems

 A faulty oil pump can also trigger this warning.
 The oil level may be correct, but if the oil pump is not creating enough pressure and circulating enough oil, there is a chance the engine is not getting enough lubrication.
 Lack of oil pressure can cause premature engine wear.

 The easiest way to determine if the oil pump is bad is to connect an oil pressure gauge at the oil port at the front of the engine above the tensioner.
 Start the engine and monitor the oil pressure.
-Oil pump failures are not a common issue on Mercedes-Benz engines, but they can happen.
+Oil pump failures are not common on Mercedes-Benz engines, but they can happen.

 Oil Leak